bignya23/FusionLang/README.md

 ## Getting Started

-To get started with Jugaad Lang:
+To get started with Simple Lang:

 1. Create a file with the `.jd` extension for your code (e.g., `example.jd`).
-2. Write your code using the Jugaad Lang syntax in the `.jd` file.
+2. Write your code using the Simple Lang syntax in the `.jd` file.
 3. Run your code using the appropriate interpreter or compiler (details coming soon).